HristianBalevski/Quiero-Aprender/README.md

 ## Home Page only for logged users

 - When users are logged in, they can see the 'units-nav' section.
 Some users have access to more links than others.
-Users without any special permissions can only see the following: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, Manage Events].
+Users without any special permissions can only see the following: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, My Events].

 - **Superusers** have access to the following features: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, My Events], along with additional permissions to manage events and access the API.